 Unnecessary packaging waste has always been an issue at the forefront of Progress’ mind, and it was around the time of our tenth anniversary, a decade ago, when we decided to make the most of a great opportunity to combine our own celebrations with a campaign that would raise awareness in the UK.
 The project also came about at a time when reusable bags were just starting to emerge in the fashion industry through designers such as Anya Hindmarch, giving further reason for us to believe that it would be a great platform to push our environmentally beneficial ideas and beliefs forward.

-Tote bags from the Re-Bag collection displayed at SEA Gallery, London.
+Tote bags from the Re-Bag collection displayed at an event in London.

 We teamed up with fifteen leading design agencies to bring a collection of tote bags to life, which was launched and exhibited at SEA gallery, London.
-The agencies included Airside, BB/Saunders, Browns, MadeThought., Mutlistorey, NB: Studio, Non-Format, ODD, Saturday, SEA, Spin, Supermundane, The Designers Republic, Winkreative, and Design Project who also created the exhibition branding, collateral, and campaign name, Re-Bag.
+The agencies included Airside, BB/Saunders, Browns, MadeThought, Multistorey, NB: Studio, Non-Format, ODD, Saturday, SEA, Spin, Supermundane, The Designers Republic, Winkreative, and Design Project who also created the exhibition branding, collateral and campaign name, Re-Bag.